Helping Humans and Robots Work Together

 At WPI, students are engaged in research sponsored by the National Science Foundation to expand Melvin’s ability to collaborate in interactions.
 Project teams advised by Rich have written software to control recognition and response behaviors, enabling Melvin to converse and play simple games with a human partner.

-Student’s in Rich’s Interactive Media and Game Development classes master the latest software design and programming techniques, such as machine learning, emotion modeling, and natural language processing, then use them to create their own demonstration games, as well as teaching and tutoring interfaces.
+Student’s in Rich’s Interactive Media & Game Development classes master the latest software design and programming techniques, such as machine learning, emotion modeling, and natural language processing, then use them to create their own demonstration games, as well as teaching and tutoring interfaces.
 Weekly seminars, open to the entire WPI community, provide valuable opportunities to learn from those who work at the forefront of the gaming industry.

 The convergence of advances in robotics, computer vision, natural language and speech processing, and cognitive modeling potential brings us closer to the time when artificially intelligent entities will play an role in our daily life, Rich notes in a recent article in AI magazine.
 Those functions could be as “human” as assisting elderly and disabled people, motivational coaching for health and lifestyle issues, and helping autistic children learn social skills.

 Melvin can dance!
 Watch his demo and meet Mel, a first-generation robotic penguin.